 To cast actors that best suit the characters in the script, the director and producer will hone in on some "selects" — the standouts among those who answer their initial casting call.

 As Wilkins notes in the video, the director should go into auditions with sides — a few pages of the script that showcase the characters' defining traits.
-When you create sides for your characters, they'll look something like this:
+When creating script sides for your characters, they'll look something like this:

 Eventually, some auditioning actors will nail their readings of the sides provided to them.
 Once the director gives the final say on who is best for each role, casting is complete.